Alva-Theaters/Sorcerer/README.md

 ---------------------------------------

 - It is not DMX software, it instead remote-controls professional consoles and produces deliverables
-- It is not visualization software
+- Sorcerer is not visualization software
-- It does not output multichannel audio, it instead outputs separate tracks for each speaker to Qlab and commandeers sound mixer faders for realtime monitoring
+- It does not output multichannel audio, it instead works with Qlab and/or an audio mixer
 - It is not meant to send OSC during final shows, it instead creates deliverables stored on FOH hardware for the final show(s)